orbitstabilizer/AdvCalc/README.md

 ### Assignment Statement

 Assignment is done using the **\"=\"** operator.
-The left hand side of the assignment must be a variable name.
-The right hand side can be any valid expression.
+The left-hand side of the assignment must be a variable name.
+The right-hand side can be any valid expression.

 ``` Shell